 Here’s where the negatives come in: This movie is just poorly written.
 It is.
 I know everybody is going to have my guts on Twitter, but it’s just so badly written it’s amazing.

-I’m sure there was meant to be something to show the audience how time is passing, but it didn’t come through at all.
 It just annoyed me and took me out of the story because I was trying to figure out what the hell the sequence of events actually was.

 There are so many other small things I could touch on, but I won’t exhaust you all with my negatives.
 Just suffice it to say this movie was poorly written, above all else, because it failed to make me care on a personal level about any of these characters.
 There were moments where it seemed to try to make me care on a personal level, but the only reason I cared about anybody was because they’re human beings and I didn’t want them to die.
 I didn’t give a shit about any of the soldiers on any other level.
 I didn’t now them, I didn’t feel like there was any connection to them as characters, I didn’t care about the pilots or even Mr. Dawson and the boys.
 George is the only one that has any sort of character development and that was so sloppily done it felt kind of like how Arrival wedged in Jeremy Renner suddenly having romantic feelings for this woman he had shown zero interest in romantically (that was my sole gripe with that movie, unlike George in this one).

 This movie is a good plot with a good story, but there are no real characters, which makes me so frustrated, because that ruins what otherwise is a phenomenal piece of film-making, which takes us to the positive section!